-Thank you for agreeing to supervise our student, \\\\\\during the student's Level II fieldwork experience.
+Thank you for agreeing to supervise our student, during the student's Level II fieldwork experience.

-The following standards are required by the Accreditation Council for Occupational Therapy Education (2018):
+The following standards are required by The Accreditation Council for Occupational Therapy Education (2018):

-C.1.3 states that, "academic and fieldwork educators agree on established fieldwork objectives prior to the start of the fieldwork experience, and communicate with the student and fieldwork educator about progress and performance during fieldwork experience".
+C.1.3 states that, "academic and fieldwork educators agree on established fieldwork objectives prior to the start of the fieldwork experience, and communicate with the student and fieldwork educator about progress and performance throughout the fieldwork experience".

-C.1.11 states that for a level II experience, "document and verify that the student is supervised by a currently licensed or otherwise regulated occupational therapist who has a minimum of 1 year full-time of practice experience as a licensed or otherwise regulated OT prior to the onset of the Level II fieldwork".
+C.1.11 states that for a level II experience, "document and verify that the student is supervised by a currently licensed or otherwise regulated OT who has a minimum of 1 year full-time (or its equivalent) of practice experience as a licensed or otherwise regulated occupational therapist prior to the onset of the Level II fieldwork".

-C.1.16 states to "ensure that Level II supervision is direct and then decreases to less direct supervision as appropriate for the setting, the severity of the client's condition, and the ability of the student to support progression toward entry-level competence".
+C.1.13 states that "Level II fieldwork supervision is direct and then decreases to less direct supervision as a appropriate for the setting, the severity of the client's condition, and the ability of the student to support progression toward entry-level competence".